cyber-carpentry/group1-machine-learning-project/README.md

 ### Description of Deliverables

-All of these deliverables have been published as DockerHub images and can be easily used simply by running a DockerHub container.
+All of these deliverables have been published as Docker Hub images and can be easily used simply by running a Docker Hub container.

-#### 1) Reproducing basic neural network models for mnist and fashion-mnist
+#### 1) Reproducing basic neural network models for MNIST and Fashion-MNIST

 MNIST: `docker push ekincanufuktepe/mnist-reproducability`